Retirement vs Superannuation – Full Comparison Guide

 • Retirement is the period when individuals stop working, relying on savings and pensions to support themselves,

-• Superannuation is a mandatory savings scheme designed to accumulate funds for retirement, often managed by super funds.
+• Superannuation is a mandatory savings scheme designed to accumulate funds for retirement, managed by super funds.

 • While retirement is the life phase, superannuation is the financial vehicle that helps fund that phase.

-• Superannuation contributions are often taxed differently and can be accessed earlier under specific circumstances compared to retirement savings.
+• Superannuation contributions are taxed differently and can be accessed earlier under specific circumstances compared to retirement savings.

 • Understanding the differences between these concepts helps in planning better financial security for later years.